 The Black Tai live along the banks of the Red and Black Rivers in northern Vietnam.
 Some moved south and are now settled mainly in Tung Nghia, Tho Thanh, and Pleiku.
 Their tonal language, Tai Dem, belongs to a larger cultural-linguistic grouping of people known as the Tai.
 The Tai include the Laotians, the Shans, and others.

 The Black Tai are named for the color of the women's clothing.
 Their language is not clearly understood by the White Tai, and each group has a distinct writing system.

 From China, the Tai emigrated south due to unending pressure by the Chinese.
-In 1895, the French ruled Vietnam in what became a joint rule with Japan after World War II.
+In 1895, the French ruled Vietnam in what became a joint rule with Japan for a short period after 1941.
 Communist rebels emerged and military regimes formed, leading to severe blood-shed until the Communist Republic of North Vietnam was pushed south in 1975.
 The Black Tai have strong ethnic pride and are part of the Thai official nationality in Vietnam.